Volunteering at Willmar Public Schools

 - Any volunteer who is responsible for working with students on campus, but outside of the regular classroom structure.

 Volunteer background checks do not need to be done every year.
-Volunteers only need to do the background check once and the results will follow all of their students through their Willmar Public Schools educational career.
-So, once you have been approved through our volunteer background check process, you will be cleared to volunteer into the future without going through the process again.
-To inquire whether you already have a cleared volunteer background check on file, please contact Human Resources at 320-231-8500.
+Volunteers are required to complete a background check every 5 years.
+Once you have been approved through our volunteer background check process, you will be cleared to volunteer within the next 5 years .
+To inquire whether you already have a cleared volunteer background check on file, please contact Renee in Human Resources at 320-231-8514 or email@example.com

 The online criminal background check form requires you to provide authorization for a variety of criminal background checks: